 For women, skirts are tied with jeans when it comes to versatility.
 If outfitted correctly, you don’t even need any patterns or memorable colors to make the outfits work.
 For example, a blue handkerchief hem skirt with a matching blue crop top sounds just okay on paper.
-But the exciting shape of this skirt is enough to make this a chic choice for your graduation ceremony.
-Similarly, a knee-high A-line skirt worn under a button-up and sweater combo is the perfect smart-casual outfit for graduation day.
+But the exciting shape of this skirt is enough to make this one of the most chic graduation outfits that aren’t dresses.
+Similarly, a knee-high A-line skirt worn under a button-up and sweater combo is the perfect smart-casual clothes for graduation day.

 If you’re willing to add another layer to the outfit, pick a dark blazer and swap out the crop top for a string top.
 This change will further complement the skirt and make it stand out even more.

 Now that you’ve seen a handful of the best graduation-worthy outfits, you’re almost ready to make this choice.
 The only thing left are these essential tips that you must follow for success.

 While you don’t need to be completely covered from head to toe, you can’t wear a super skimpy outfit as well.
 In other words, clothing items like short shorts, miniskirts without leggings, and tube tops are not a good idea for graduations.